tontosirikul/tontosirikul/README.md

 ### Hi there 👋

-I'm Jake (He/Him), a robotics and AI graduate from Thailand, and MSc Software Development graduate at the University of Glasgow.
+I'm Jake (He/Him), a MSc Software Development graduate at the University of Glasgow.

 - 🌱 I’m currently practicing coding interview.
 - 👯 I’m looking for a graduate software engineer job.